 Located on the north Atlantic coast of the South American continent, French Guiana is actually a department or state of France.
 Settled in the 1700s, modern-day French Guiana is one of the "forgotten places" when speaking of the independent Baptist missionary movement.
-As of 2013, BIMI has no missionary presence in this small South American country.
-We have no missionaries there and do not know of any independent Baptist missionaries living and working in French Guiana.
-It seems that this tropical French state, which shares the mainland of South America, has been overlooked.
+As of 2018, BIMI has no missionary presence in this part of South America.
+We have no firsthand knowledge of any independent Baptist missionaries living and working in French Guiana.
+It seems that this tropical French state, which shares the mainland of South America, has largely been overlooked.

 French Guiana is widely known for its infamous Devil's Island, located some nine miles off the mainland, which served for more than 100 years as a notorious French penal colony.
 Now closed to public access, Devil's Island continues to be a popular tourist attraction even though it can only be viewed from excursion boats passing by its shores.